mberrouk/cpp_modules/README.md

 				```

+		* `#include <iostream>` This is know as a pre-processor directive.
+It instructs the compiler to locate the file that contains code for a library known as `iostream`.
+		This library contains code that allows for input and output, such as displaying data in the terminal window or reading input from your keyboard.

 		* `std::cout` is the __charcacter output stream__.
 It is pronounced "see-out".

 		* `<<` is an operator that comes right after it.